MANCHESTER -- Three thoughts on Man United's 1-0 win at home over Bournemouth on Wednesday evening.

-MANCHESTER, England -- Three points from the Etihad on Manchester City's 2-1 win over Napoli in the UEFA Champions League.
+MANCHESTER, England -- Three thoughts on Manchester City's 2-1 win vs. Manchester United in the Premier League.

 1. City take derby spoils, go 11 points clear